AvvyB/blender-multi-user/docs/tutorials/hosting_guide.rst

 - :ref:`cmd-line`
 - :ref:`docker`

-Note, there are shell scripts to conveniently start a dedicated server via either of these approaches available in the gitlab repository: :ref:`serverstartscripts`
+..
+Note:: There are shell scripts to conveniently start a dedicated server via either of these approaches available in the gitlab repository.
+See section: :ref:`serverstartscripts`

 .. _cmd-line: